suchiashok/paradigm-capital-case-study/README.md

 - **Trade (`/trade`)**: The trade dashboard for viewing trade-related data.

+### Tech Stack

+- Nuxt: The framework for the app
+- Nuxt UI: A library for building UI components
+- Chart.js: For rendering interactive charts in the trade dashboard

 ## Setup

 To run the project locally, follow these steps: